De La Salle–College of Saint Benilde: School of Professional and Continuing Education

 The School of Professional and Continuing Education (SPaCE) provides post-baccalaureate diploma programs for graduates seeking continuing education in various business-related fields.
 Formerly held by the SMIT, the SPaCE now handles the Career Development Program (CDP) which offers BSBA degrees in Business Management and Marketing Management.
 The Career Development Program gives adult students the opportunity to gain a degree program while at work through a streamlined program and format which caters to their busy lifestyle.

 Athletics

-The College of Saint Benilde Blazers are the NCAA senior varsity team of De La Salle–College of Saint Benilde.
+The College of Saint Benilde Blazers and Lady Blazers are the NCAA senior varsity teams of De La Salle–College of Saint Benilde.

-The Blazers were formerly a member National Capital Region Athletic Association (NCRAA) before they applied and were admitted to the NCAA in 1998.
-They then went on to win their first NCAA seniors basketball title in 2000 was the fastest for an expansion squad.
+The Blazers were formerly a member of the National Capital Region Athletic Association (NCRAA) before they were admitted to the NCAA in 1998.
+They then went on to win their first NCAA seniors basketball title in 2000, the fastest for an expansion squad.

-The other senior varsity teams may also be referred to as the Blazers.
-The juniors team are the CSB–LSGH Junior Blazers (officially the CSB–LSGH Greenies) of La Salle Green Hills, while the women's teams (volleyball and taekwondo) are the Saint Benilde Lady Blazers.
+The college's male juniors team are the CSB–LSGH Junior Blazers (officially the CSB–LSGH Greenies) of La Salle Green Hills.